StephenHogsten/TableTopSwap2/README.md

   - [X] replace things like text fields with the appropriate material components
 - [X] deploy to heroku
   ---
-- [ ] fix refreshing never having a user
+- [X] fix refreshing never having a user
-  - [ ] create something to check if they're logged in properly periodically?
 - [ ] jest
   - [ ] test more advancing scenarios if possible
   - [ ] for react components